Rúben Lima: Portugal

-A product of hometown S.L.
-Benfica's youth system, Lisbon-born Lima was promoted to the first team for the 2007–08 season.
-In January 2008 however he, alongside teammates Miguel Vítor and Romeu Ribeiro, was loaned to C.D.
-Aves in the Segunda Liga, with the move being extended for the entirety of the following campaign.
+A product of his hometown club Benfica's youth system, Lisbon-born Lima was promoted to the first team for the 2007–08 season.
+In January 2008, however, he and teammates Miguel Vítor and Romeu Ribeiro were loaned to Aves in the Segunda Liga, with the move being extended for the entirety of the following campaign.

 Lima moved to Vitória de Setúbal for 2009–10, also on loan.
 He made his Primeira Liga debut on 17 August 2009, playing the full 90 minutes in a 0–0 home draw against Vitória de Guimarães.
-He eventually appeared in 24 of the league's 30 games (22 starts), as the Sadinos barely avoided relegation.
+He appeared in 24 of the league's 30 games (22 starts), as the Sadinos barely avoided relegation.

-After his contract with Benfica ended, Lima signed for S.C.
-Beira-Mar, recently returned to the top division.
+After his contract with Benfica ended, Lima signed for Beira-Mar, recently returned to the top division.

 Hajduk Split

-In June 2011, Lima moved abroad for the first time in his career, joining HNK Hajduk Split in the Croatian First Football League.
-He quickly became first-choice left-back at his new club, as that position had lacked in consistency ever since the departure of Ivan Strinić to FC Dnipro Dnipropetrovsk.
+In June 2011, Lima moved abroad for the first time in his career, joining Hajduk Split in the Croatian Football League.
+He quickly became first-choice at his new club.

 Under the management of Krasimir Balakov, Lima was a first-team regular in the 2011–12 season.
 He made his debut in the UEFA Europa League on 28 July 2011, playing the full 90 minutes in a 1–0 away loss to Stoke City in the third qualifying round.

 Dinamo Zagreb

-On 24 July 2013, Lima signed a four-year contract with Hajduk Split's fierce rivals, GNK Dinamo Zagreb, for an undisclosed fee.
+On 24 July 2013, Lima signed a four-year contract with Hajduk Split's fierce rivals, Dinamo Zagreb, for an undisclosed fee.
+He spent the second part of the campaign on loan at Rijeka also in the Croatian top flight; additionally, he experienced economic problems at Dinamo and was demoted to their reserves.

+Return to Portugal

+Lima returned to Portugal and its main division on 27 January 2016, on a two-and-a-half-year deal at União da Madeira.
+He featured rarely in his first season under Luís Norton de Matos in an eventual relegation, but was an undisputed starter in the following for the third-placed side.

+From 2017 to 2025, Lima played in the top tier, representing Moreirense, B-SAD, Famalicão and Estrela da Amadora.
+He scored his first goal in the competition on 9 January 2022 aged 32, as a member of the third of those clubs in a 2–2 away draw against Braga.

+International career

+Lima earned 45 caps for Portugal at youth level.
+He made his debut for the under-21s on 14 October 2008, in a 1–0 friendly home loss to Ukraine in Vila Nova de Gaia.